albertosaurus/power_enum_2/README.md

 `:enforce_strict_symbols` (raises an exception if the arg is a Symbol).

 The purpose of the `:on_lookup_failure` option is that a) under some circumstances a lookup failure is a Bad Thing and action should be taken, therefore b) a fallback action should be easily configurable.
+As of version 0.8.4, you can also set `:on_lookup_failure` to a lambda that takes in a single argument (The arg that was passed to `[]`).

 As of version 0.8.0, you can pass in multiple arguments to `[]`.
 This returns a list of enums corresponding to the passed in values.
 Duplicates are filtered out.
 For example `BookingStatus[arg1, arg2, arg3]` would be equivalent to